 Ultimately, any leaks or drips of radioactive material will be repaired.
 In the meantime, you need a good catchment system to contain the materials and prevent their spread or further contamination of the area, groundwater, etc.

-Catch containments and accessories are designed to do just that, and come in various shapes and sizes to address the specifics of your situation.
+Catch containments and accessories such as containment tents are designed to do just that, and come in various shapes and sizes to address the specifics of your situation.

 Temporarily patch your containment shielding